RostislavStrukov/rostik.github.io/FirstLandingPage_Release/README.md

-First Responsive of all my Landing Page :)
+First Responsive of all my Landing Pages :)

 Extensions versions:
 1. from 100px to 320px - mobile version,